movahed-abdolahi/Bitcoin-project/README.md

 - Entry on next candle after signal
 - Exit on next opposite signal
 - No slippage or fees (for simplicity)
+- Tested over 2-year period from April 2023 to April 2025

 ![Results](Images/Total-Return-Strategy.png)